-Americans want Trump to focus on healthcare first: poll
+Americans want Trump to focus on healthcare first

 [Graphic: What should Trump prioritize in his first 100 days? tmsnrt.rs/2fZRP4V]

 The poll shows what priorities Americans would set on the new president, but it does not measure exactly what people want him to do.
 A separate Kaiser Health Tracking Poll found in late October that most Americans want cheaper prescription drugs and access to larger networks of doctors and hospitals.
-Only a minority, 37 percent, want to repeal Obamacare altogether and start over, as Trump has promised to do.
+Only a minority, 37 percent, want to repeal the Affordable Care Act, outgoing President Barack Obama's signature healthcare reform, and start over, as Trump has promised to do.

 Saunders lost her employer-subsidized insurance when she left a job at a university in 2011 and has been paying roughly $300 per month since then for check-ups and prescription drugs to manage a heart condition and diabetes.

-She said the cheapest Obamacare plan would cost her $450 per month with a $50 co-pay every time she saw a doctor.
+She said the cheapest plan under the Affordable Care Act, also known as Obamacare, would cost her $450 per month with a $50 co-pay every time she saw a doctor.

 "Those premiums should be more manageable," Saunders said.
 "I would expect to pay no more than $100" per month.

-Obama's 2010 Affordable Care Act has been credited with expanding coverage to as many as 25 million people.
+Obamacare, passed in 2010, has been credited with expanding coverage to as many as 25 million people.
 But the law has been weakened through various legal challenges.
 Some of the biggest health insurers have pulled out of insurance exchanges after losing money, and insurance premiums have increased for those who do not receive government insurance subsidies.

 Trump has promised to repeal Obamacare with "something that works," though he has not articulated what he would propose in its place.
 It is also not clear how swiftly a Trump administration and Republican-controlled Congress could change the law.

-Note: (This version of the story was corrected to remove reference to Obamacare in first paragraph)